Transactions are an essential part of applications. Without them, it would be impossible to maintain data consistency.

 The SAGA Pattern

-Using our previous e-commerce example, in a very high-level design a saga implementation would look like the following:
+Using our previous e-commerce example, in a very high-level design a saga pattern implementation would look like the following:

 There are a couple of different ways to implement a saga transaction, but the two most popular are: